Head to the best campgrounds in Indiana and take a break from the city while exercising your camping skills!

 4. Turkey Run State Park – Marshall

 A walk into one of the ravines takes you on a trip through time.
-For the Sandstone Gorges represent 600 to 300 million years of nature’s handiwork.
+The Sandstone Gorges represent 600 to 300 million years of nature’s handiwork.

 5. Hardin Ridge Recreation Area – Heltonville